 Counselors-in-Training: Fifteen year-olds can apply for a CIT position in our leadership training program.
 CIT's are learning how to care for children and earning community service hours.
 [Eligibility: Age 15 in current calendar year.]

 All camp staff have undergone reference checks and criminal background investigations.
 They participate in a comprehensive, pre-camp training program specific to the needs of Barrie campers.

-Director: Peter Vogdes is completing his twenty-fifth year as Director of the camp and thirty-sixth year at Barrie.
+Director: Peter Vogdes is completing his twenty-sixth year as Director of the camp and thirty-sixth year at Barrie.
 Prior to assuming his current duties, he taught in a Barrie Montessori classroom and led the Primary division of the school.
 Throughout the school year he is responsible for the school's Extended Day program.
 Each of Peter's three children have been Barrie campers, staff, and students.
 Peter lives with his wife, Lori, in a log cabin in the Catoctin mountains, just outside of Frederick, MD.